 - Change to More Efficient Light Bulbs.
 Change out incandescent light bulbs with more energy-efficient lighting choices.
 Energy Star qualified lighting not only uses less energy, but also produces approximately 75 percent less heat than incandescent lighting, so cooling bills will be reduced, too.

 - Find the Best Thermostat Settings.
-If you have a programmable thermostat, program it to work around your family's summer schedule-set it a few degrees higher (such as 78 degrees) when no one is home, so your cooling system isn't cooling an empty house.
+If you have a programmable thermostat, program it to work around your family’s summer schedule-set it a few degrees higher (such as 78 degrees) when no one is home, so your cooling system isn’t cooling an empty house.
+It is also important to make sure your AC system is in top shape.
+Making sure that it has been installed correctly is important, that´s why we recommend that you hire competent experts for Direct Electrics Air Conditioner Installation, or anything involved with installing something electrical.
+Having a good thermostat program and AC system is very important.

 - Use Ceiling Fans Optimally.
 Run your ceiling fan to create a cool breeze.
 If you raise your thermostat by only two degrees and use your ceiling fan, you can lower cooling costs by up to 14 percent.
 Remember that ceiling fans cool you, not the room, so when you leave the room make sure to turn off the fan.